Josef Albert Meisinger: Arrest, trial, and execution

 On 6 September 1945, Meisinger surrendered to two war correspondents, Clark Lee of the INS and Robert Brumby of MBS, at the Fujiya Hotel in Hakone, Kanagawa.
-The reporters drove him to the Yokohama headquarters of the Counter-Intelligence Corps where Meisinger turned himself in.
-He was held in the Yokohama Jail where he underwent intensive questioning for two weeks before being transferred to U.S. General Dwight D. Eisenhower's headquarters in Frankfurt.
-In November 1945, under the escort of Lt.
-Col. Jennis R. Galloway, and Major James W. McColl, both of the 441st CIC detachment, he was flown to Washington, D.C. for questioning on his involvement in the destruction of the Warsaw Ghetto.
+The reporters drove him to the Yokohama headquarters of the Counterintelligence Corps where Meisinger turned himself in.
+He was held in the Yokohama Jail where he underwent intensive questioning for two weeks before being transferred to US General Dwight D. Eisenhower's headquarters in Frankfurt.
+In November 1945, under the escort of Lieutenant Colonel Jennis R. Galloway and Major James W. McColl, both of the 441st CIC detachment, he was flown to Washington, D.C. for questioning on his involvement in the destruction of the Warsaw Ghetto.

-In 1946 he was extradited to Poland.
-In Warsaw on 17 December 1946 he was charged, together with Ludwig Fischer (Nazi Governor of the Warsaw District), Max Daume (Acting Commander of the Ordnungspolizei in Warsaw), and Ludwig Leist (Nazi Plenipotentiary Governor of the City of Warsaw) of Nazi crimes.
+In 1946, he was extradited to Poland.
+In Warsaw, on 17 December 1946, he was charged, together with Ludwig Fischer (Nazi Governor of the Warsaw District), Max Daume (Acting Commander of the Ordnungspolizei in Warsaw), and Ludwig Leist (Nazi Plenipotentiary Governor of the City of Warsaw) of Nazi crimes.
 The trials took place between 17 December 1946 and 24 February 1947.
 On 3 March 1947, the Supreme National Tribunal in Warsaw sentenced Meisinger to death, and on 7 March he was executed in Warsaw's Mokotów Prison.